 Don’t get sucked into the marketing.
 Use the camp as a quick way to see how you measure up against the competition to better gauge which colleges you should be targeting.
 Before registering for college baseball camps, call and ask what sort of evaluations they’ll be providing and if they’ll let you know how you stand compared to other participants.
 If you don’t get an answer you like, move on to the next one because there will be plenty to choose from.
 (If you do attend the camp, just for fun, you might ask the college players working the camp what camps they attended when they were in high school and at what age.)
 After your first one, you should really only attend events where you’ll be in front of colleges that are likely to recruit you.

-For those who end up targeting lesser known baseball schools, players and parents need to be prepared to do some research on their own.
+For those who end up targeting lesser-known baseball schools, players and parents need to be prepared to do some research on their own to find prospect camps.
 (See the DIY College Rankings Baseball Spreadsheet for more information) Many schools, even the smallest, will have some sort of high school prospect evaluation camp, usually in the fall or early spring.

-Another way to get in front of coaches is to attend a showcase event where multiple coaches will be present.
+Another way to get in front of coaches is to attend a showcase/prospect/ID event where multiple colleges will be present.
 Generally, these events are not organized by colleges but often take place on college campuses.
-Such camps will usually have a list of coaches expected to be at the camp giving you the opportunity to identify camps that will have the greatest concentration of schools you are interested in.
+Most camps will usually have a list of colleges expected to be at the camp giving you the opportunity to identify camps that will have the greatest concentration of schools you are interested in.

 There are also colleges that will host a camp and invite coaches from other colleges to attend.
 However, the list of other coaches attending is not always available requiring you to contact the organizer for more information.